Marcie Van Dusen

-Marcie Van Dusen (born June 25, 1982 in Lake Arrowhead, California) is an amateur female American freestyle wrestler, who competed for the women's 55-kg category at the 2008 Summer Olympics in Beijing.
+Marcie Van Dusen (born June 25, 1982) is an amateur female American freestyle wrestler, who competed for the women's 55-kg category at the 2008 Summer Olympics in Beijing.
 She is a two-time U.S national and world team trials champion, and a resident athlete at the U.S. Olympic Training Center in Colorado Springs, Colorado.
 She is also a silver medalist at the 2007 Pan American Games in Rio de Janeiro, Brazil.

 Biography

-Van Dusen, a native of Lake Arrowhead, California, attended Rim of the World High School, where she was a member of the mixed varsity wrestling team, coached by John Beresford.
+Van Dusenwas born in Lake Arrowhead, California on June 25, 1982, and she attended Rim of the World High School, where she was a member of the mixed varsity wrestling team, coached by John Beresford.
 She also earned letters in soccer and volleyball, before trying out for wrestling.
 After graduating from high school, Van Dusen attended three different universities across the United States, including the University of Colorado in Colorado Springs, Colorado, where she received a bachelor of science degree in geography and environmental sciences.